greg-raven/Uncommon-Sense/_posts/2023-05-19-any-man-can-be-a-radical.md

 ---
-title: 'Any man can be a radical'
+title: "Any man can be a radical"
 layout: post
 categories:
 - individualism